jlbroughton88/H3-Staffing-Next/README.md

 Website for H3 Staffing, hosted on Zeit Now.

 # The Plan
-    - Work on refactoring all parts of site
+    - Make sure everything works properly
-    - Get blog pages on home page to show up
+    - Tweak styles across site
-    - Get fonts working
+    - Replace this version with old heroku version on portfolio